pyzmqrpc3/pyzmqrpc3/README.md

 The buffered REP/REQ proxy quietly uses a PUB/SUB socket to introduce a means to buffer messages and method invocations.

-## Known issues
+## Known Issues and Limitations (KIL)

 * Serialization is very limited and only supports types that can be serialized over JSON.
 * Only localhost type of testing done with passwords.
-Not sure if auth works over remote connections
+Not sure if auth works over remote connections.
+* The `inproc://` transport of ZMQ is not supported by current implementation.

 ## Notes

-Please note that this implementation is very pre-mature, although it works fine for me in my own project and has operated stable for months.
+Please note that this implementation is very pre-mature, although it works fine for the projects it is currently being used in and has operated stable for months.